-Recipients of financial aid will be suspended from aid if they fail to meet the semester grade point average and/or to complete 67% of their enrollment for TWO (2) semesters of academic coursework.
+Recipients of financial aid will be suspended from aid if they fail to meet the semester grade point average and/or to complete 67% of their enrollment.
 Failure to meet one of the academic progress standards for two consecutive semesters may result in financial aid suspension.
 Students on financial aid suspension are not eligible for Title IV Funds.